RandyCoffman/Go_helloworld/README.md

 ## Hello World
-A basic exercise to get the hang of go, I am going to make more repositories to continue learning.
+A basic exercise to get the hang of Go, I am going to make more repositories to continue learning.

 Installation: